-Remember, this is still a fairly new opportunity, so please ask questions so we can continue to improve the process!
-If you have questions, comments, and/or concerns, please contact the Purdue Extension - Hendricks County office at 317-745-9260 or email hendrices@purdue.edu.
+Remember, this is a new opportunity, so please ask questions so we can continue to improve the process!
+If you have questions, comments, and/or concerns, please contact the Purdue Extension - Hendricks County office at 317-745-9260 or email hendrces@purdue.edu.